RSI PROJECTS

 Mother Teresa

 28th.
-October 2011.Our first container clinic has arrived at Embakasi International Freight Depot, Nairobi, and is awaiting transportation to Mount Elgon.
+October 2011.Our first container clinic arrived at Embakasi International Freight Depot, Nairobi, Kenya.

 _______________________________________